rskottap/airoot/src/airoot/image/ImageToText.md

 ---
 ## Notes 📝

-- `"Salesforce/blip-image-captioning-large"` (and sometimes `"Salesforce/blip-vqa-base"`) (CPU models) don't do well at all with the extra user prompt (just outputs the prompt back and not description or answers).
-So prompt is not used in the code for `"Salesforce/blip-image-captioning-large"`.
+- `"Salesforce/blip-image-captioning-large"` (CPU models) don't do well at all with the extra user prompt (just outputs the prompt back and not description or answers).
+So prompt is not used in the code for `"Salesforce/blip-image-captioning-large"` (Blip model).

+- Microsoft Florence model only uses/takes additional user prompt (text) if the task is "<CAPTION_TO_PHRASE_GROUNDING>".
+See Model link for full list of available tasks and output formats.

+- For user prompt in visual question and answering (VQA) tasks for **Blip2** model (especially), make sure the prompt/question is actually in question format: starting with what/where/when/who/how etc., and ending with a question mark '?'.

 - GPU highly recommended for best outputs, detailed decsriptions and other tasks with user prompts.